top of page

 Layered Clothing

-When it comes to clothing, layering is key.
-Temperatures can fluctuate dramatically throughout the day, and a sudden downpour can turn a warm day chilly.
-Start with a base layer of breathable material, such as merino wool, which wicks moisture away from the body.
-On top of this, add a warm layer like a fleece or wool sweater, followed by a waterproof outer layer.
+Start with a breathable base layer such as merino wool, which wicks moisture away from your skin.
+Add a warm mid-layer, like a fleece or wool sweater, then a waterproof outer layer on top.

 Waterproof Jacket